willorixch/Digital-Diary-Project/Project-Analysis.md

 Below is the overall project analysis section.
 The linked HTML file contains the full end-to-end data pipeline, including all transformation steps, category tagging, association measures, and visual outputs.

-## Full Pipeline & Code Walkthrough (HTML)

-Here is the complete sentiment and persona analysis pipeline used in this project.
-Feel free to open the report to scroll through each step, view cleaned data tables, inspect association metrics, and reproduce or extend the work later.

-### HTML File: file:///Users/willoricch/MyProjects/ddsummary.html

 ## Data Preview (After Cleaning)

 The table below shows the key cleaned columns from the digital diary dataset after restructuring.
 Only standardized and verifiable information is displayed here for clarity.